-The members of the Board of Directors give their time, energy and expertise to bring hope to the orphans and vulnerable children of Mali.
+The members of the Board of Directors give their time, energy and expertise to bring hope to the vulnerable children of Mali.

 Lisa Savitt, Board Chair, email@example.com

-Hamallah Sidibe is an accountant, responsible for managing grants for an international non-governmental organization based in Washington, DC.
+Hamallah Sidibe is a Field Accounting Manager, responsible for managing a portfolio of 25 projects for an international non-governmental organization based in Washington, DC.
 He holds an MBA in financial management from Strayer University and has over 16 years of experience in accounting and financial management.
-His experience includes, inter alia, mentoring and monitoring various USAID projects around the world.
-Hamallah travels monthly to field offices to provide projects tools and training necessary to obtain and effectively manage the funds.
+His experience includes providing trainings, mentoring and monitoring various USAID projects around the world.
+Hamallah travels monthly to field offices to provide projects tools and training necessary to effectively manage the funds.
 Hamallah pays great attention to charity and is concerned about humanitarian assistance.
-His ultimate goal is to bring more aid to the less fortunate communities throughout the world.
+His goal is to bring more aid to the less fortunate communities throughout the world.